Huub van Boeckel

 Huub van Boeckel (born 25 January 1960) is a retired professional tennis player from the Netherlands, who was one of the Netherlands' leading players in the 1980s.

 A right-hander, van Boeckel reached his highest singles ranking on the ATP Tour on 21 October 1985, when he became world No. 93.

+Business career

+Following his retirement from professional tennis, van Boeckel founded HUB Footwear in 2004, a Dutch footwear company based in The Hague.